gbv/format.gbv.de/pages/schema/avram/specification.md

 #### Field identifier

-A **field identifiers** is can be any non-empty string that uniquely identfies a field.
-The identifier consists of a **field tag**, optionally followed by `/` and a **field occurrence**.
+A **field identifiers** is can be any non-empty string that uniquely identifies a field.
+The identifier consists of a **field tag**, optionally followed by a slash (`/`) and a **field occurrence**.
 Applications SHOULD add further restrictions on field identifier syntax.

-For formats based on MARC a field identifiers MUST be field tags being
+For MARC-based formats a field identifier MUST consist of a plain field tag being

 * either the character sequence `LDR` for specification of the record leader,
 * or three digits (e.g. `001`).